-Myanmar has had three Constitutions since the country gained independence from the United Kingdom on January 4, 1948: the first, a federal democratic Constitution proclaimed in 1948; the second in 1974, a socialist Constitution under one party system and the third and current Constitution of the Republic of the Union of Myanmar (Constitution) whch was was published in September 2008.
+Myanmar has had three Constitutions since the country gained independence from the United Kingdom on January 4, 1948: the first, a federal democratic Constitution proclaimed in 1948; the second in 1974, a socialist Constitution under one party system and the third and current Constitution of the Republic of the Union of Myanmar (Constitution) which was published in September 2008.

 The Constitution, drafted by the military, in a process that was neither inclusive, open or participatory process, was approved in a referendum.
 Under the Constitution the military (the Tatmadaw, or “Defense Forces”) is recognised to be a separate and autonomous legal entity existing outside the civilian “sovereign” state which is described as consisting of the legislative, executive, and judicial branches.
 The Constitution decrees that 25% of parliamentary seats be held by appointees of the military.